xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 We will be packaging the latest release `2.18` of `j4-dmenu-desktop`.
 Its `short_desc` is `Fast desktop menu`, `maintainer` is prefilled, `j4-dmenu-desktop`'s license is `GPL-3.0-or-later`, its homepage is
-<https://github.com/enkore/j4-dmenu-desktop> and it's changelog is
+<https://github.com/enkore/j4-dmenu-desktop> and its changelog is
 <https://raw.githubusercontent.com/enkore/j4-dmenu-desktop/develop/CHANGELOG>.
 This is all we need for now.